 Valuing experiences and memories is a driving force in my life and work.
-An antidote to consumption for comfort and numbing agents for the banal, I make photographs in and out of urban and natural settings to see wonder, mystery, the comical, and the tragic, in the cycles and elements of day-to-day life.
+An antidote to the numbing effects of routine and to-do lists, I make photographs to find wonder, mystery, poetry, in the cycles and elements of day-to-day life.

-Though different from each other, I consider photographs and memories to be, singly or in alchemy, fragments of reality and waking dreams.
-Making a photograph is to render the act of noticing, select the details shaping the experience, then translate them into a likeness that acts as an alternate or surrogate for memory.
+I consider photographs and memories to be, singly or in alchemy, fragments of reality and waking dreams.
+Making a photograph is to render the act of noticing: to choose the details that are shaping the experience and then translate them into a likeness that acts as a surrogate or alternate for the memory.

-Formally, I work primarily with a medium format camera, using found light, and a highly intuitive working method.
-The process resembles that of a traditional diaristic style of photography, combined with an outward, contemporary, considered perspective.
-My work does not attempt to provide a specific narrative or commentary; rather, it invites viewers to engage with renderings of memory and their own associations in an intimate, meaningful way, encouraging them in the process to reflect on their own habits of noticing.
+Formally, I work with a medium format camera, found light, and a highly intuitive working method.
+The process resembles that of a diaristic style of photography, but with the camera is directed out towards the world instead of back to oneself or a familiar set of characters.
+My work does not attempt to provide a specific narrative or commentary; rather, it invites viewers to engage in an intimate, meaningful way with renderings of memory and awaken their own associations.

 ( 2016 - 2018)